B.A., summa cum laude 2008 University of California, San Diego

 At UCLA School of Law, Professor Woolley was Editor-in-Chief of The Dukeminier Awards Journal of Sexual Orientation and Gender Identity Law, a Distinguished Advocate in the Moot Court Honors Program, and the co-chair of the El Centro Clinic for the HIV/AIDS Legal Services Alliance.

 Professor Woolley currently sits on the board of directors of the Center for Health Justice, a nonprofit dedicated to providing health education and supportive services to people with a history of incarceration.
-He is also co-owner and founder of a corporation supporting local LGBTQ+-owned and friendly businesses.
+He is also an active member of the combat robotics community and has appeared on the television show BattleBots.